FOR PRIVATE CLUBS & LUXURY RESORTS

 The Cultural Shift

-The standards of performance and product delivery are no longer set by who is on the shift.
+Standards are no longer set by who happens to be on the shift.

 Internal Asset